How To Make Money On TikTok

 Your bio is the primary place where you can have written information on TikTok.
 (You can add text to your videos, but it tends to distract from the video itself.)
 However, you can’t have links on your bio page, either – you can have text, but it’s not clickable/tappable.
 Users can’t even select it to copy and paste it into a browser later.
 So what can you do?
 You want to focus your bio on one short text string: a shortened URL to your affiliate marketing landing page if your basic URL is unwieldy or non-catchy, or just the plain URL if it is catchy and short.

 On your affiliate marketing landing page, you put the actual Amazon referral links.
-You’re going to lose some sales momentum from people not being happy about having to type in your URL – so the shorter and sweeter you can make that URL, the better off you will be.
+You could lose some sales momentum from people having to type in your URL – so the shorter and sweeter you can make that URL, the better off you will be.
 Cross-marketing your links now becomes just a matter of making sure to have the right affiliate links for your video audience.
-Say you’ve done a 20-second lipsync of a Justin Beiber song.
-That’s probably not going to inspire anybody to want to go to your page and order football equipment from Amazon – but it may inspire them to want to buy Justin’s album directly.
+Say you’ve done a 20-second lipsync of a Justin Bieber song, that’s probably not going to inspire anyone to go to your page and order football equipment from Amazon – but it may inspire them to want to buy Justin’s album directly.